rbind/apreshill/content/blog/pm-notebook/01-revealing-slides/index.markdown

 Markdown?
 What are the problems with reveal.js, and how can we fix them?"*.

 My answer?
 I think there are a few factors working against reveal.js.
 The most obvious is that there is a noticeable lack of community engagement around the format - so there is an enthusiasm gap there between reveal.js and R packages like xaringan.
 The sheer number of options for HTML-based slide output formats leads folks toward using the one they see and hear about in the wild.
-That often starts with vocal "influencers" on social media like Twitter, which then trickles down into user blog posts, folks who can answer questions on community, and ultimately contributors who improve the open-source software themselves.
+That often starts with brave sharers on social media like Twitter, which then trickles down into user blog posts, folks who can answer questions on community, and ultimately contributors who improve the open-source software themselves.
 There have been amazing community contributions around the xaringan ecosystem.
 Have you heard of: https://xaringan.club/ (brought to you by [Garrick](https://www.garrickadenbuie.com/))?

 > *"The first rule of xaringan club is…we talk about xaringan."*